-Glimpse history through old images of Consett, in County Durham, North East England.
+Enjoy a glimpse of history through old images of Consett, in County Durham, North East England, UK.

 Consett was one of Britain’s most prominent steel-making towns, and the loss of this industry during the 1980s is still keenly felt by the community today.